Chart Color Schemes

 Horsley - Kembla Grange's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions is relatively low among the general population, although it is higher than the national average in older and at-risk cohorts.
-Approximately 52% (~8,084 people) have private health cover, which is slightly higher than the average SA2 area.
-Mental health issues and asthma are the most common medical conditions, affecting 8.8 and 8.7% of residents respectively.
-About 69.5% of residents declare themselves completely clear of medical ailments, compared to 63.9% across Rest of NSW.
-The area has 11.3% (1,746 people) of residents aged 65 and over, which is lower than the 19.0% in Rest of NSW.
-Health outcomes among seniors require more attention than those for the broader population.
+Private health cover stands at approximately 52% (8,084 people), slightly above the average SA2 area's rate.
+Mental health issues and asthma are the most prevalent medical conditions, affecting 8.8% and 8.7% of residents respectively.
+About 69.5% of residents claim to be free from medical ailments, higher than Rest of NSW's 63.9%.
+The area has 11.3% (1,746 people) aged 65 and over, lower than Rest of NSW's 19.0%.
+Health outcomes among seniors require more attention compared to the broader population.

 Frequently Asked Questions - Health